mariuskimmina/go-cli-boilerplate/README.md

 # Go CLI Boilerplate

-This project can be used a baseline to build your next go cli project.
+This project can be used as a baseline to build your next go cli project.
 The code structure is based on `kubectl` by Kubernetes.

 ## Usage